• Skip to content

 Each DES is different, and you and your child can choose which one to use.
 It’s a good idea to do some research and contact a few DESs to find the best one for your child.
 A disability peak body might be able to suggest a DES to suit your child.

-Here are questions you can ask to help you find the right DES for your child:
+Here are questions you can ask to help you find the right DES for your child.

-- What support can you provide for someone with my child’s needs?
+• What support can you provide for someone with my child’s needs?

-- What success have you had in finding jobs for people with my child’s needs?
+• What success have you had in finding jobs for people with my child’s needs?

-- How do you conduct job searches?
+• How will you help my child to conduct job searches?

-- How many clients does each consultant work with?
+• How many clients does each consultant work with?

 You can find DES providers in your area on Job Access.